 March is dedicated to honoring the remarkable contributions of women throughout history, and Chicago is the perfect place to celebrate.
-From engaging events to delicious dining experiences, the city offers a variety of opportunities to learn, honor, and uplift women in the community.
+From engaging educational events to delicious dining experiences, the city offers a variety of opportunities to learn, honor, and uplift women in the community.
 Whether your interest lies in art, history, or activism, there’s something for everyone to enjoy.

 Women’s History Month events